yilinzhangAndy/Spider-for-IMDb-top-250-movies/README.md

 3. movie_pdf: A report of one movie will be generated in this folder
 4. plot_html: The movie ratio, word frequency, and movie year drawn by pyechatrs are all saved in this folder
-5. spider_tools: This folder contains all the libraries created by our team: spider_IMDb.py: This package is used to grab all the basic information of 250 movies and save them.
-But because the administrator of the IMDb website has added a detection to judge whether it is a human or a robot, it cannot run
+5. spider_tools: This folder contains all the libraries created by our team:
 6. environment.yml: Conda environment file.
 7. Introduction.ipynb: Package tutorial and example.
 <!-- ROADMAP -->